 2. Voters are not qualified

 Voters make decisions of the most vital importance to the nation without the necessary basic knowledge; they are not qualified decision makers.
-The overwhelming majority of voters in the modern mass-democracy has nothing or a very superficial knowledge of economics, diplomacy, military tactics and strategy - indeed, in modern times, they do not even know their own nation's history.
+The overwhelming majority of voters in the modern mass-democracy has nothing or a very superficial knowledge of economics, diplomacy, military tactics and strategy - indeed, in modern times, they do not even know their own nation's history and cultural identity.
 This corresponds to a doctor performing brain surgery without knowing even basic anatomy.

 Winston Churchill said: "The best argument against democracy is a five-minute conversation with an average voter"